The Complete Lasso Tradeoff Diagram: Simulations

 \section{Simulations}

 To better illustrate our theoretical results and understand the proof of Theorem \ref{thm:lasso_region}(b), we present the following simulations where we fix the signals $\bbeta$ and vary the sampling ratio and the magnitude of the noise $\bm z$.
-As indicated by Theorem \ref{thm:lasso_region}, the Lasso path indeed `swipes' the complete achievable region enclosed by the upper and lower boundaries in \eqref{eq:l1},\eqref{eq:l2}, and \eqref{eq:q_lower}, when $\sigma$ varies from $0$ to $\infty$.
+By Theorem \ref{thm:lasso_region}, the Lasso path indeed `swipes' the complete achievable region enclosed by the upper and lower boundaries in \eqref{eq:l}, and \eqref{eq:q_lower}, when $\sigma$ varies from $0$ to $\infty$.
 In the simulations, we fix $p = 1000, k = 300$, and set $n= 1000, 700,$ and $500$, respectively.
 Consequently, the sparsity ratio $\epsilon$ is fixed to $0.3$ while the sampling ratio $\delta$ is $1, 0.7,$ and $0.5$.
 We note that these are the same parameters as we used in Figure \ref{fig:su2017} and Figure \ref{fig:dt}.
 Across all simulations, we fix $\bm\beta$ to be a $300$-sparse vector with 5 different levels of magnitudes: $\beta_j=0.01, 0.1, 1, 10$ or $100$, and each level contains $k/5 = 60$ variables.
 When $\sigma=0$, the Lasso path is close to the lower boundary.
-As $\sigma$ increases, the Lasso path gradually moves upward and becomes worse - as for each fixed TPP, the FDP is larger.
+As $\sigma$ increases, the Lasso path gradually moves upward and becomes worse.
 When $\sigma$ is sufficiently large, the Lasso tradeoff curve approaches the upper boundary and behaves similarly to the random guess.
-We plot the Lasso tradeoff curves for 8 levels of $\sigma$ in Figure \ref{fig:dt-visual}.
+We plot the Lasso tradeoff curves for $8$ levels of $\sigma$ in Figure \ref{fig:dt-visual}.
 From the results, it is not hard to see the alignment of our theoretical results and the real simulations: our theoretical achievable TPP--FDP regions $\Dlasso$ indeed enclose all Lasso paths (up to small random errors) and the boundaries are tight.
+In Appendix \ref{sec:app_3}, we also conduct experiments with non-Gaussian or non-i.i.d. design matrix.
+Though it is hard to quantify the exact Lasso diagram for general design theoretically, empirically we find our diagram is \textit{still} correct upto small differences.
 The R codes for the simulations and for plotting Lasso tradeoff Diagrams are available at \url{https://github.com/HuaWang-wharton/CompleteLassoDiagram}.